James K. Polk: Tennessee state legislator

 The James K. Polk Home where he spent his young adult life in Columbia, Tennessee, is his only private residence still standing.

-In the 1824 United States presidential election, Jackson got the most electoral votes (he also led in the popular vote) but as he did not receive a majority in the Electoral College, the election was thrown into the U.S. House of Representatives, which chose Secretary of State John Quincy Adams, who had received the second-most of each.
-Polk, like other Jackson supporters, believed that Speaker of the House Henry Clay had traded his support as fourth-place finisher (the House may only choose from among the top three) to Adams in a Corrupt Bargain in exchange for being the new Secretary of State.
+In the 1824 United States presidential election, Jackson got the most electoral votes (and led in the popular vote) but as he did not receive a majority in the Electoral College, the election was thrown into the U.S. House of Representatives, which chose Secretary of State John Quincy Adams, who had received the second-most of each.
+Polk, like other Jackson supporters, believed that Speaker of the House Henry Clay had traded his support as fourth-place finisher – the House may only choose from among the top three – to Adams in a Corrupt Bargain in exchange for being the new Secretary of State.
 Polk had in August 1824 declared his candidacy for the following year's election to the House of Representatives from Tennessee's 6th congressional district.
 The district stretched from Maury County south to the Alabama line, and extensive electioneering was expected of the five candidates.
 Polk campaigned so vigorously that Sarah began to worry about his health.
 During the campaign, Polk's opponents said that at the age of 29 Polk was too young for the responsibility of a seat in the House, but he won the election with 3,669 votes out of 10,440 and took his seat in Congress later that year.